mistalloc1/gmrs/doc/data-storage-model.md

 remember the page size from the time of their creation, so you'll want to call the give again if you want the new page size.

+### Getters

+Gives are generally used throught the `io/getters.clj` namespace.
+It wraps all gives and provides the data from them in columnar format.
+The getter can be used as an infinite lazy sequence.
+Each of its elements take one page (of the configured page size) from each give that is set up.

 ## Sends

 Sends are functions that take as the args the IO settings map and the sequence